 Wind turbines are often recommended as a complementary system to solar panel systems.
 To provide 100% of energy from renewable sources while meeting 100% of energy demand, solar panel systems are needed to produce energy during the day while wind turbines are needed to produce energy during the night.

 Yes.
-Click here to learn more about NYSERDA’s Small Wind Turbine Program.
+You can learn more at NYSERDA’s Small Wind Turbine Program web pages.